Blog

 This post was written by our resident Career Coach Elissa Harris.
 To sign up for a free 30-minute career consultation with Elissa, please click here.

 • Take the call.
-When a graduate of your undergraduate or graduate institution reaches out for advice or guidance, respond to them.
+When a graduate of your undergraduate or graduate institution reaches out for advice or guidance, respond.
 Offer feedback on the skills required to land a specific job, make introductions, and share the graduate’s resume with a hiring manager.

 • Keep your network updated.
 Thank your contacts for their introductions and connections.
 Let them know what actions you took based on their advice.

 Resilience (definition: the capacity to recover quickly from difficulties).
 In this economy, believing in yourself is more important than ever.
 You will likely get a lot of “no” answers before you get a “yes.”
-Show employers that you do not view hurdles as insurmountable; overcoming failures develops your adaptability, grit, and persistence.
+Overcoming challenges builds adaptability, grit, and persistence.

-• Learn from each interaction.
+• Learn from each conversation.
 Track feedback on what you can do better, and find ways to improve.
-Rejections do not mean you are not qualified or that you will not find another opportunity of interest.
+Rejections do not mean that you are not qualified or that you will not find another opportunity of interest.

 • Focus on your transferable skills and functional expertise, not just your industry knowledge.
-Consider a pivot that will help you secure a role in the short term but keeps you on your target career trajectory.
+Consider ways to secure a role in the short term that will keep you on your desired career trajectory.

 • Demonstrate comfort with ambiguity.
-Hiring processes might be slow.
+Hiring processes can be slow.
 Remember that even though landing a job is your number-one priority, your hiring manager could have more pressing priorities.

 • Give yourself time to be frustrated when an opportunity of interest does not come to fruition, but do not spend too much time dwelling on it.
-Find opportunities for self-care; reenergize and celebrate mini-milestones.
+Find time for self-care; reenergize and celebrate mini milestones.
+Job searching is difficult, and you are not alone.

 Curiosity (definition: a strong desire to know or learn something).
-Learning does not stop when you graduate from school.
+Learning should not stop when you graduate from school.

 • Develop and share your perspective on an industry of interest—including products, business models, innovations, and disruptions—and use it as a basis for networking conversations.
 Post about it on your LinkedIn newsfeed.

-• Take online courses to build skills or learn the latest on specific topics of interest.
+• Take online courses to build skills or gain expertise on new technologies.
 Learn by following target companies on LinkedIn and other social media platforms.

-• Tap into your networks to ask for help.
-Brainstorm questions to ask in networking meetings that will solicit robust conversations and show the depth of your passion.
-Seek guidance from them on courses to take or websites to read.
+• Ask your network for help.
+Brainstorm questions to use in networking meetings that will solicit robust conversations and show the depth of your passion.
+Seek guidance from your contacts on courses to take or websites to read.

 Preparation (definition: the action or process of making ready or being made ready for use or consideration).
 The job market has more candidates now than in the recent past, so find ways to stand out.